STaRR: Spatial-Temporal Token-Dynamics-Aware Responsive Remasking for Diffusion Language Models: Temporal-spatial Token Dynamics

-The fundamental limitation of existing remasking strategies lies in their reliance on static heuristics, which fail to adapt to the inherent, evolving dynamics of the decoding process.
-Consequently, there is a critical need for a remasking mechanism that is responsive to the dynamic information changes experienced by individual tokens.
-To address this gap and design a principled strategy that effectively integrates token confidence with spatio-temporal behaviors, we first perform a thorough empirical analysis of confidence trajectories during DLM decoding.
-In particular, we investigate: (i) how each token’s confidence evolves across diffusion steps (temporal patterns), and (ii) how token-wise confidence is distributed along the sequence at intermediate steps (spatial patterns).
+To develop a principled remasking strategy that jointly exploits token confidence and spatial-temporal dynamics, we first conduct an empirical analysis of confidence trajectories in DLM decoding.
+Specifically, we examine: (i) how the confidence of each token evolves across diffusion steps (\textit{temporal dynamics}), and (ii) how token confidence is distributed throughout the sequence at intermediate decoding steps (\textit{spatial dynamics}).